andre-araujo/redux-create-request/README.md

 # Redux Create Request.

-A helper to make requests connected with redux without stress.
+A helper to make requests connected with redux without stress with only *607 B*.

 ## Why?